quasiblob/ComfyUI-EsesImageEffectCurves/readme.md

 ## Description

 The 'Eses Image Effect Curves' is a ComfyUI custom node that provides a real-time curves adjustment tool directly within the user interface.
-It allows for precise, interactive control over the tonal range of both images and masks, using a GPU-accelerated PyTorch backend for instant feedback.
+It allows for interactive control over the tonal range of both images and masks, using a GPU-accelerated PyTorch backend for near instant feedback.

-This node is designed for those who want a single tool for complex tonal adjustments without needing to chain multiple nodes together.
-All curve settings are saved with your workflow and are fully restored when you reload the page, ensuring a seamless and non-destructive workflow.
+This node is a single tool for tonal adjustments without need to chain multiple nodes together.
+All curve settings are saved with your workflow and are restored when you reload the page, ensuring a seamless and non-destructive workflow.

 💡 If you have ComfyUI installed, you don't need any extra dependencies.